Poutine, specialty from Quebec

 Poutine, the Quebec specialty

-In Quebec I really wanted to try poutine.
-I've heard a lot of this dish before, but I've never tasted it before: some describe it as disgusting as a potato pudding with sauce, the others are almost offended because they are not served in all restaurants outside of Quebec Poutine , It has a cult status in French-speaking Canada and is almost a Quebec national dish.
+In Quebec, I really wanted to try poutine.
+I had heard a lot about this dish, but I had never tried it before: some people describe it quite ungallantly as potato mush with gravy, others are almost insulted because they don't get poutine served in all restaurants outside of Quebec.
+The dish has cult status in the French-speaking part of Canada and is almost something like a national dish for Quebecers.

 Well, the national dish is perhaps a bit exaggerated, since the most common version of the dish was not invented until 1957 - and rather in passing.
 The innkeeper Ferdinand LaChance from Warwick did a favor for a customer who ordered a portion of French fries with cheese to take away.
 LaChance was not very enthusiastic about his customer's request because he said: "ca va faire une maudite poutine" ("it will be a real mess").